English English Español Español العربية العربية

 No. Simply note your relationship in the application.

-Would funds be available for warranty for appliances purchased through the grant?
+Would funds be available for warranty for appliances purchased through the grant be eligible?
 (1.25.23)

 Warranties for items in the project proposal are eligible.
 Warranties or extended warranties for items not included in the project proposal are not eligible.

-Would adding or expanding a roof without walls to provide shade be eligible?
+Would adding or expanding a roof or covering without walls to provide shade be eligible?
 (1.25.23)

 Do I need to have a business plan?
 (1.26.23)